 - If the tenant still fails to answer the summons and complaint, the judge can then award the landlord a writ of possession.
 This allows the landlord to take possession of the rental within 14 days after the writ is issued.
 The landlord may then take control of the premises and a sheriff, if necessary, may physically remove the tenant from the property.

-In most cases, the tenants will be in a hurry to leave and will pack up only their necessities and leave behind a big mess.
-In those cases, landlords will often contact junk removal companies such as Grunts Move Junk to come in and remove all of the items left behind.
+In most cases, the evicted tenant will be in a hurry to leave and will pack up only their necessities and leave behind a big mess, perhaps even some of the tenant’s belongings.
+In those cases, property managers will often contact junk removal service companies such as Grunts Move Junk to come in and remove all of the items left behind.

 Take a look at our most recent tenant eviction cleanup:

 It is devastating for landlords to see their properties left damaged and trashed like this.